HalaMCF/maeft/readme.md

-The requirements.txt only provides the basic dependencies to run ABFT.
+The requirements.txt only provides the basic dependencies to run MABFT.
 To accelerate the generation process, you may install the corresponding cuda and cudnn on your own.
 We use cudnn=8.2.1=cuda11.3_0 in the paper.

 Getting Started as follows:

 1. pip install requirements.txt
-2. python abft_on.py
+2. python mabft.py

 then you can get the details of the test generation process and the whole IDIs.npy.